Graylog2/graylog-s3-lambda/README.md

 ## Overview

 The Graylog S3 Lambda function reads log files written to an S3 bucket and sends them to a Graylog cluster where a GELF (TCP or UDP) input is running.
 The function triggers automatically each time a new file is written to S3.
-When the function is triggered, each line in the file is streamed and processed by the Lambda function then sent to the specified Graylog node or cluster.
+With each function execution, each line in the file is streamed and processed by the Lambda function then sent to the specified Graylog node or cluster.
+Each line is considered a single message.
 Several log formats are supported.
 The `text/plain` CONTENT_TYPE can be used in combination with Graylog [Pipelines](https://docs.graylog.org/en/3.1/pages/pipelines/pipelines.html) for any log formats that are not directly supported.

-## Installation:
+## Installation

-### Step 1: Create base Lambda function and policy.
+### Step 1: Create base Lambda function and policy

 Navigate to the Lambda service page in the AWS web console.
 Create a new Lambda function from and specify a function name of your choice, and choose the Java-8 runtime.
 Create or specify an execution role with the following permissions.
 You can also further restrict the Resource permissions as desired for your specific setup.